 - Assessing the seismic hazard in the project area

-The array should be installed before injection begins to observe the baseline ambient seismic activity in the area.
-Once injection begins the continuous data stream can be analyzed to detect microseismic events that would indicate failure of the seal or the motion on regional faults that could lead to larger magnitude induced seismicity.
+The array will typically be installed before injection begins to calibrate the baseline ambient microseismicity in the area.
+Once injection begins, the continuous data stream can be analyzed to detect microseismic events that would indicate caprock failure, or slippage on regional faults that could lead to larger magnitude induced seismicity.

 A “stoplight system” can be established to automatically notify the operator when events surpassing certain critical levels of magnitude, frequency, or location are identified.